RadicalZephyr/radicalzephyr.github.io/content/posts/drafts/how-to-plan-a-trajectory/how-to-plan-a-trajectory.md

 create a print often comes down to how fast it can move through corners in the print because most prints have a _lot_ of corners.

+## Acceleration and Smoothness

+There's a quantity in the math in the previous section that I completely glossed over and yet is critical in determining how fast those print times are, it's called acceleration.
+Acceleration is one of those words that has a subtly different meaning in every day life than it does in physics.
+In everyday life we might say "my car has good acceleration" meaning that it can speed up quickly.
+In physics, acceleration doesn't just mean "how fast a car can speed up" and it's a quantity we can put numbers to.
+In physics, acceleration is the rate of change of an object's velocity.
+Velocity is like speed but it also includes a direction, i.e. 60 mph is a speed, 60 mph north-bound is a velocity.
+In a physics sense, velocity can become larger, or it can become smaller and we call both of these phenomena "acceleration", they're just acceleration in different directions relative to your velocity.

+So, we talked earlier about how you can't start moving instantly.
+Now we can expand on that a bit by saying, you can't instantly accelerate from zero velocity to going really fast.
+You have to start slow, and get faster.
+This should also be pretty intuitive I hope.

+How does acceleration relate to smoothness?
+For that matter, why do we care about smoothness in a 3D print in the first place?
+Well, let's take it to the extreme again, if you crank the acceleration your printer is allowed to try and create up high enough, you could eventually hit a point where the entire printer moves a little bit whenever the print head changes direction.
+If your printer isn't fixed to the surface it's on, that movement could cause it to move over time, which could cause all sorts of problems from walking off the counter where it sits, or pulling out it's own power plug, or twisting up it's filament feed.
+All of these scenarios could spoil a long print if you leave the printer unattended.

+But even if you have the printer fixed in place so it can't move, too high an acceleration setting will cause noise and increased wear and tear on your motors and the frame of your printer.
+It's also possible to set an acceleration so high that your printer's motors can't physically create the change and the momentum of your print head will cause the motors to "skip a step" and lose track of where they are, resulting in a totally messed up print that doesn't have the right proportions at all.

 ## Processing Bit by Bit

 So, we've sufficiently motivated the idea that whatever we do to plan